-- ☐ MATH 2208, 2209, 2284, 3303 and 3304 - ☐ MATH 1130 or 0.5 additional unit of MATH, excluding MATH 2243
+- ☐ MATH 2208, 2209, 3303 and 3304 - 1.0 unit selected from MATH 1113, 2283 and 2284

-Note: Because of the overlap with Mathematics major and minor requirements, students who major in Mathematics must satisfy the minor requirement for their degree in an area other than Applied Statistics.
+Note: Because of the overlap with Mathematics major and minor requirements, students who major in Mathematics must satisfy the minor requirement for their degree in an area other than Applied Statistics or Statistics.
 Minors in Mathematics, Statistics and in Applied Statistics cannot be used to satisfy the requirements of the "double minor" option of the Bachelor of Arts or of the Bachelor of Science.
-Any students who satisfy existing degree requirements and complete the above-noted sequence of courses shall be acknowledged in the usual way as having done the minor in Applied Statistics.
+Any students who satisfy existing degree requirements and complete the abovenoted sequence of courses shall be acknowledged in the usual way as having done the minor in Applied Statistics.